ns1/ns1-privatedns/utils/backups/README.md

 The DB backup script must be installed and run on all hosts running an NS1 data container, be it standalone or clustered.
 In the case of a cluster, the script will only produce a backup when the target data container is designated as the `primary` node.
 The backup script will do nothing and exit graciously when run on 'secondary' nodes.

-It is strongly recommended to keep backup configuration parameters consistent for the cluster.
+It is strongly recommended to keep backup configuration parameters consistent across the cluster.

-For each host running an NS1 data container:
+### For each host running an NS1 data container:

 1. Copy the script to the designated location on the host, i.e.: `cp db_backup.sh /usr/local/sbin/`
 2. Set the appropriate execution bits on the script, i.e.: `chmod ug=rx,o=- db_backup.sh`